amyskaletzky/amyskaletzky/README.md

 ## Interests

 I really enjoy the arts, and being out in nature.
 So hiking, playing piano and guitar, drawing, painting, pottery, candle-making, are all examples of what I love to do in my free time.
-Furthermore, I'm deeply passionate about women's and human rights, and the intersection of technology and social impact.
+Furthermore, I'm deeply passionate about the intersection of technology and social impact.
 My experiences have taught me the importance of promoting awareness and driving change in diverse communities.

 ## Let's Connect